-There is a variety of third-party services that Twitch streamers can connect to their accounts to receive donations and activate additional features such as alerts.
+There are a variety of third-party services that Twitch streamers can connect to their accounts to receive donations and activate additional features such as alerts.

-Donorbox is an easy-to-use donation software that allows you to accept donations by credit card, PayPal, and low fee ACH bank transfers.
-Over 30,000 nonprofit organizations use the Donorbox fundraising software.
+Donorbox is an easy-to-use donation software that allows you to accept Twitch donations by credit card, PayPal, and low fee ACH bank transfers.
+Over 35,000 nonprofit organizations & thousands of creators use the Donorbox fundraising software.

 You can also add a Twitch donate button to your channel by linking to a secure Donorbox donation page.

-How to get a Twitch Donation Button in 6 Easy Steps:
+How to Add a Twitch Donate Button in 6 Easy Steps with Donorbox:

 Step 2: To link your Donorbox donation form, start by clicking on your Twitch username, and then select “Channel.”